Dunlop JCT95 Justin Chancellor Wah Pedal

 Description

-This is a real tasty fuzz.
-A solid fuzz and wah that stands out amongst other Guitar Pedals on the menu.
-Dunlop make great Guitar Pedals, so If you like fuzz, then a Dunlop JCT95 Justin Chancellor Wah Pedal is the perfect fuzz to order in.
+This tasty Fuzz number is delivered to your pedal board.
+A tasty Fuzz and Wah that stands out amongst other Fuzz Pedals on the menu.
+Dunlop make great Fuzz Pedals, so If you like Fuzz and Wah, then a Dunlop JCT95 Justin Chancellor Wah Pedal is the perfect Fuzz to order in.
 The Dunlop JCT95 Justin Chancellor Wah Pedal combines three impressive effects into a single pedal.
 It effortlessly combines the fluid expressiveness of a midrange filter the bite of a custom wah circuit and the delight of a vintage fuzz to culminate in a pedal that provides an incredible number of sonic options.
 At the forefront of bass effects Justin Chancellor utilises all these effects to add multiple layers to his sound and the Cry Baby Wah features his favourite ways to do that.

 Brand